Windows

 Next Stepsβ

-Once your node running, learn about MiniDapps and start testing!
+Once your node running, see Using MiniDapps to start using Minima's decentralized applications!

 Stay up to dateβ